CFSS-MACSS/course-site/content/homework/webdata/index.md

 * This page is derived in part from ["UBC STAT 545A and 547M"](http://stat545.com), licensed under the [CC BY-NC 3.0 Creative Commons License](https://creativecommons.org/licenses/by-nc/3.0/).

-* This page has also been developed starting from Sabrina Nardin and Benjamin Soltoff’s “Computing for the Social Sciences” course materials, licensed under the CC BY-NC 4.0 Creative Commons License.

 [^repro]: If you are scraping from a web page that frequently updates its content, we may not perfectly reproduce your results.
 That's fine - just make sure you've saved a copy of the data frame in the repo (as a `.csv`).
 [^key]: Also if you [write your own API function for a site that requires authentication](https://cran.r-project.org/web/packages/httr/vignettes/api-packages.html#authentication), make sure to include instructions about where to store my API key so we can run your code **without sharing your private key**.